jguimera/SecAIAssistant/app/plugins/README.md

 ```
 6. **Register the Plugin**: Ensure your plugin is registered in the main application to be utilized.

-By following these steps, you can easily extend the functionality of the SEC AI Assistant by adding new plugins tailored to specific tasks.
+By following these steps, you can easily extend the functionality of the Teisec Agent by adding new plugins tailored to specific tasks.